 The pair that I have lasted about three years of daily use.
 That’s something like 1000 wears!
 They have since worn out a bit, but that’s to be expected because I don’t think any material really lasts forever.

-If you’re looking for a pair of paints to use in the winter time, or for cold weather, the DUER Fireside Winter Jeans are perfect.
-They have a thin layer of insulation, which don’t get in the way where other fleece lined paints might.
+For a trip when you’ll be in cold places, I tried DUER’s fleece-lined jeans and discuss them in my DUER Fireside Winter Jeans review!
+They’re perfect for frigid climates or a ski trip.
+They have a thin layer of insulation, which don’t get in the way where other fleece-lined paints might.

 What types of DUER Pants do I have?